Screw Pattern for Metal Roofing: Why Is It Important?

 As mentioned before, a proper screw pattern will ensure that your roof has been installed properly and correctly.
 People used roofing nails for the asphalt shingle installation in the old days.
 But nowadays, screws are viewed to deliver more benefits and perks:

 • Contraction and expansion resistance.
 Thermal movement (the contraction and expansion of the metal roofs because of temperature fluctuation) is mainly responsible for the nail to loss.
-With screws, however, you won’t have to worry about thermal movement because the screws won’t loose.
+With screws, however, you won’t have to worry about thermal movement because the screws won’t loosen.

 • Leakage prevention.
 Screws don’t experience contraction and expansion, which results in more effective roof leakage prevention.

 • Durability and strength.
 When compared to nails, screws have better support for the metal roofs.
 They can hold the materials much longer.
-After all, nails are naturally smooth, which means that they are easily loosened and then be pulled out just like that.
+After all, nails are naturally smooth, which means that they are easily loosened and then pulled out just like that.

 How Many Screws for Metal Roofing?